bronzehedwick/chrisdeluca/content/article/dont-get-pantsed/game/03-yell.md

 Matt fains hurt.
 "Me?
 Immature?
 How dare you?"
 He lets out a low belch.

 "Ugh, you're disgusting," Becky yells, pushing him again.
 But she's laughing.
 Everyone is laughing.
-They moved on.
+They move on.

 "I'm not getting pantsed," you mutter, angry.

 "Nahhh, you're getting pantsed," Dylan yawns.
 More fatalism.

 Your pants are on.

 Success! :100: